 It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air means drier air that can influence our overall health.
 You may have never thought about monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to decide what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you review your options.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to determine what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
+This will help determine how many gallons per hour you will need and be a guide as you consider your options.

 All homes and families are different.
-Our team at Komfort Air can provide you with a home health report to help you pick which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or visit our online scheduler to make an appointment.
+Our team at Komfort Air Service Experts can offer you a home health report to help you pick which humidifier is best for your home.
+And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 704-705-8135 or visit our online scheduler to make an appointment.